tioluigidev/Tio-Luigis-IOT-Minilab/README.md

 ## Blender Project

-This minilab was designed and planned on Blender 3D softwares.
-You can download the project file [here](project/minilab.blend).
+This minilab was designed on Blender 3D software.
+You can download the Blender project file [here](project/minilab.blend).
 ![Project](project/minilab.jpg)